RetroGameCraft/GSpawn-Doc/GSpawn - Doc.md

 - children of a tile rule grid;

+### Selection Transfer

+The plugin maintains its own list of selected objects.
+Sometimes it may be useful to select a bunch of objects using the plugin interface and then transfer the selection to Unity's selection interface or vice versa.
+For example, you might wish to modify component properties which can only be done using Unity's standard interface.

+You can press **[ALT + T]** to quickly perform this transfer operation.

 ## Object Erase

 The **Object Erase** mode allows you to erase objects in the scene using different erase tools.